al-ce/karaml/README.md

 After you've made a well-formed karaml config, open your terminal app.

-The `karaml` command requires one positional argument: the name of the yaml file with your karaml config in the current folder (or the relative/absolute path to that file).
+The `karaml` command requires one positional argument: the name of the YAML file with your karaml config in the current folder (or the relative/absolute path to that file).